• Skip to primary navigation

 A recipe for Honey Mustard Pasta Salad!
 Pasta is tossed with summer sausage, cheese, vegetables, fresh herbs, and a light honey mustard dressing.

-A couple of weeks ago, I came across a bag of Urdinkel-Edelweiss pasta (spelt flower-shaped pasta) at Markthalle Luzern while in Luzern, Switzerland and immediately had to get it.
+While in Luzern, Switzerland, I came across a bag of Urdinkel-Edelweiss pasta (spelt flower-shaped pasta) at Markthalle Luzern and immediately had to get it.

 I wanted to feature the pasta in a recipe without obscuring the notable shape and ultimately decided to blend together the flavors of a classic Hörnlisalat/Teigwarensalat (Macaroni/Pasta Salad) and Wurst-Käse-Salat (Sausage Cheese Salad).

-This resulting Honey Mustard Pasta Salad was so refreshing and perfect for the current 90-100˚F (32-38˚C) temps we have not so much enjoyed since getting back to the states.
+This resulting Honey Mustard Pasta Salad was so refreshing and perfect for the current 90-100˚F (32-38˚C) temps we have not so much enjoyed since returning home.

 The pasta is cooked until barely tender, cooled slightly, and tossed in a light honey mustard vinaigrette with summer sausage slices, alpine cheese, cornichons, cherry tomatoes, red onions, hard-boiled eggs, and fresh herbs.